Skip to main content

 }

-Labkit owns the mechanics.
-The app owns routes, generated operations, hooks, UI, and visual design.
+Labkit owns reusable runtime and resource-lifetime mechanics.
+The app owns routes, generated operations, product hooks, UI, and visual design.